-The Hydra-6 light splitter in conjunction with our Infinity panel and carrier tails makes the installation of multiple panels easy.
+The Hydra light splitter in conjunction with our Infinity panel and carrier tails makes the installation of multiple panels easy.

-The light source – Hydra-6 light splitter – Carrier tail – Panel tail
+The light source – Hydra light splitter – Carrier tail – Panel tail

-Light from the MiniLED550 is split into 6 outputs by the Hydra-6.
-A carrier tail of appropriate length then carries the light to the panel tail which feeds the 100 mixed diameter optical fibres into the panel to create the stars.
+Light from the MiniLED550 is split into 6 outputs by the Hydra.
+A carrier tail of appropriate length then carries the light to the panel tail.

-The Hydra-6 connector takes light from the light source and splits it into 6 streams.
+The Hydra takes light from the light source and splits it into 6 streams.

-The ‘carrier tail’ is a sheathed bundle of optical fibres, which can be any length between 1.5 and 15 metres.
-It has threaded ferrules at both ends.
+A ‘carrier tail’ of bundled sheathed fibre, which can be any length between 1.5 and 12 metres, have similar ferrules at both of its ends.
 The output end connects to the panel tail via a screwed coupling.

-The input end of the carrier tail connects to a similar coupling at the end of one of the six short tails in the ‘Hydra-6’ connector.
-So, there are two optical joints between the light source and the panel, but because even our most basic light sources produce more light than is actually required for a star ceiling, any light loss at the joints is not a problem.
+The input end of the carrier tail connects to the ferrule at the end of one of the short tails in the ‘Hydra’ connector.
+So, there are two optical joints between the light source and the panel, but because even our most basic light sources produce more light than is required for a star ceiling, the light loss at the joints is not a problem.